sprecand/engineering-fundamentals/README.md

 5. Optional: Check the "Quality Gates" section in your SonarCloud organisation.
 Your can add and customize your own quality gates.

 ### Extend your GitHub Actions to use SonarCloud
-1. Follow the **Task D.1** in docker-publish.yml to enable SonarCloud analysis for each new Pull Request.
+1. Follow the **Task D.1** in docker-publish.yml to enable SonarCloud analysis for each new Pull Request. \
+  a) Use the Project Key and Organization Key found in your SonarCloud project under 'Information'
 2. Observe your issues in SonarCloud, namely in App.tsx and Dockerfile.
 Fix them.

 ## PART E - Security (Optional)